Is Endometriosis an Autoimmune Disease?

 You should also work on repairing the lining of your intestines.
 Your functional doctor should be able to recommend supplements such as l-glutamine, quercetin, berberine or BPC-157, all known to help repair the gut.
 Zinc can also help strengthen the gut lining, and, as I already hinted, it’s a powerful immune booster, at the same time.

 Turmeric is beneficial for reducing inflammation, but it shouldn’t be relied on indefinitely.
-Work to reduce the sources of inflammation so you won’t need to keep supplementing with it, otherwise you may develop a resistance to it.
+Work to reduce the sources of inflammation so you won’t need to keep supplementing with it, otherwise you may develop a resistance or allergy to it.

 But stress (cortisol) is not just related to endometriosis.
 Try another Pubmed search for “[insert disease name] and stress,” and you may be surprised by just how many chronic diseases are associated with it.
 This is because during extended periods of stress, you release chronic amounts of cortisol, which, if you never recover from, will lead to immune system dysregulation.22 And if you take only one thing away from this post, immune system dysregulation (whether “auto” immune or not), is a major factor in endometriosis and other autoimmune disorders.